Synchro/laravel-violations/README.md

 This package does not generate your `Content-Security-Policy` header for you, but you can create one manually or using Spatie's [spatie/laravel-csp](https://packagist.org/packages/spatie/laravel-csp) package.

 ### Building your own CSP
-You can set a CSP header manually on responses, and use this package to generate the correct value for the directives you need.
+You can set a CSP header manually on responses and use this package to generate the correct value for the directives you need.
 For example, to set the `report-to` directive, you can do something like this in your controller or middleware:

 ```php
 return response($content)